maishiroma/MCServerBootstrap/README.md

 ### Extra Scripts
 As mentioned previously, all modded servers have an additional script located in the `script` directory:
+- **Syncronize Mods**
     - `/home/minecraft/scripts/mod_refresh.sh` (default location)
         - Syncs up the `mods` folder on the instance to match the current state of the Cloud Storage Bucket holding said mods.
-    - ex: `$ cd /home/minecraft/scripts && sudo ./mod_refresh.sh`
+            - Ex: `$ cd /home/minecraft/scripts && sudo ./mod_refresh.sh`

 ## Troubleshooting
 - *Problem*: The server has not been started, even though the instance has been respun/started!